Welcome to All Nations Baptist Church!

 Pastor Jason lives in Northeast and is committed to the local church and to equipping it through preaching and teaching the Word.
-Besides leading the church, Pastor Jason loves to read, garden, drink tea, and home-roast coffee.
+Besides leading the church, Pastor Jason loves to read, garden, and drink tea and coffee.
 He also has tendencies to be a dead-language nerd.
-He and his wife have two daughters named Mara and Rosalind.
+He and his wife have three children named Mara, Rosalind, and Emmett.
 They also have a crazy dog named Socks.You can find him on Facebook or Twitter @jgandersen5.

 Deacons are men from our body with good reputations (I Timothy 3:8-13) who assist the Pastor with his work.
 The Pastor will delegate responsibilities to them to carry out various tasks.
 We recognize as deacons those individuals gifted and led to publicly serve and assume responsibilities delegated from the Pastor for a specific area of church service.

 Our current deacons are: Matt Linebaugh, Phillip Schmidt, and Sam Schmidt.

 Daniel McKeen serves as our Minister of Finance.

 What We Believe